What is barotrauma?

 - Ear canal cleaning removes earwax and releases pressure in your ears.

 - Treatment for tinnitus helps relieve the ringing in your ears.
-Your caregiver may give you a device to put in your ears which decreases the ringing.
+Your healthcare provider may give you a device to put in your ears which decreases the ringing.
 Biofeedback therapy uses patches of electric current to relax your face and neck muscles.
-Your caregiver may also use transcutaneous electrical nerve stimulation (TENS) therapy.
+Your healthcare provider may also use transcutaneous electrical nerve stimulation (TENS) therapy.
 This uses an electrical current placed on the skin near your ears.
 You may get therapy to help you learn not to hear any ringing sounds.

 - Oxygen helps increase the oxygen level in your body and help with healing.
 Hyperbaric oxygen therapy may also help to reduce symptoms of barotrauma.

 - Surgery may be needed to repair damage from barotrauma.
-Ask your caregiver for more information about possible surgeries you may need.
+Ask your healthcare provider for more information about possible surgeries you may need.

 How can I help prevent barotrauma?

 - Do not fly or scuba dive following a cold or ear infection.
-Ask your caregiver if and when it is safe for you to do these activities.
+Ask your healthcare provider if and when it is safe for you to do these activities.

 - Follow the guidelines about the recommended time between flights, scuba dives, or skydives.
 Do not exercise or take a hot bath right after you scuba dive.